baghelratan/hand-gesture-recogination-project/README.md

-# Hand-gesture-recogination-project MediaPipe Landmarks from the HaGRID Dataset
+# Hand-Gesture-Recogination-Project MediaPipe Landmarks from the HaGRID Dataset

 ## 📌 Overview
 This project focuses on classifying hand gestures using **landmark data extracted with MediaPipe** from the HaGRID dataset.